kemitchell/irs-form-1023/schedule-c.md

 ### 10

 Do you or will you manage your activities or facilities through your own employees or volunteers?
-If “No,” attach a statement describing the activities that will be managed by others, the names of the persons or organizations that manage or will manage your activities or facilities, and how these managers were or will be selected.
+If "No," attach a statement describing the activities that will be managed by others, the names of the persons or organizations that manage or will manage your activities or facilities, and how these managers were or will be selected.
 Also, submit copies of any contracts, proposed contracts, or other agreements regarding the provision of management services for your activities or facilities.
 Explain how the terms of any contracts or other agreements were or will be negotiated, and explain how you determine you will pay no more than fair market value for services.

 - [ ] Yes

 - [ ] No

-Note: Answer “Yes” if you do manage or intend to manage your programs through your own employees or by using volunteers.
-Answer “No” if you engage or intend to engage a separate organization or independent contractor.
+Note: Answer "Yes" if you do manage or intend to manage your programs through your own employees or by using volunteers.
+Answer "No" if you engage or intend to engage a separate organization or independent contractor.
 Make sure your answer is consistent with the information provided in Part VIII, line 7b.

 ### 11

 Do you or will you offer recruitment incentives to physicians?
-If “Yes,” describe your recruitment incentives and attach copies of all written recruitment incentive policies.
+If "Yes," describe your recruitment incentives and attach copies of all written recruitment incentive policies.

 ### 12

 Do you or will you lease equipment, assets, or office space from physicians who have a financial or professional relationship with you?
-If “Yes,” explain how you establish a fair market value for the lease.
+If "Yes," explain how you establish a fair market value for the lease.

 ### 13

 Have you purchased medical practices, ambulatory surgery centers, or other business assets from physicians or other persons with whom you have a business relationship, aside from the purchase?
-If “Yes,” submit a copy of each purchase and sales contract and describe how you arrived at fair market value, including copies of appraisals.
+If "Yes," submit a copy of each purchase and sales contract and describe how you arrived at fair market value, including copies of appraisals.

 - [ ] Yes